ysaaron/reselect-demo/README.md

 For example, when user back to previous page, the component will recalculate the visible data from state, it seems to be wasted.

-Reselect allow you to split state into partial selector and combine it to be a root selector, the selector will compare the state is changed, and decide whether the data need to be recalculated.
+Reselect allow you to split state into partial selector and combine all selectors to be a root selector, the selector will compare the state is changed, and decide whether the data need to be recalculated.

 It does less caculation and makes reducer simpler.